 Alternatively, those who require more power could opt for an HPC-40 or J1772 combo unit with a faster charge rate.
 All in all, finding a suitable charger usually boils down to three things: price range, personal preference, and location of installation.
 Considering these variables ahead of time will help you better visualize your options and make your choice less complicated.

-I Want to Install a Charging Station at My Home.
+I Want to Install a EV Charging Station at My Home.
 How Do I Know if it is Safe?

 Charging stations that plug into standard outlets are safe because they operate on the same voltage as your standard household appliances, such as lamps and air conditioners.
 However, homeowners must take some precautions when installing higher-powered DC chargers – especially level three fast chargers – to prevent electric shock or fire hazards while connected to their houses.